 Our market opportunity estimates and growth forecasts are subject to significant uncertainty and they are based on assumptions and estimates that may prove to be inaccurate.
 Even if the market in which we compete meets our size estimates and forecasted growth, our business could fail to grow for a variety of reasons outside our control, including competition in our industry.
 The principal assumptions relating to our market opportunity include the growth of the Medicare eligible population as well as the growth and stability of risk-adjusted payments paid by CMS, among other things.
-Our market opportunity is also based on the assumption that our existing and future offerings will be more attractive to our beneficiaries and providers and potential beneficiaries and providers than competing MA plans and other participants in the ACO REACH Model.
+Our market opportunity is also based on the assumption that our existing and future offerings will be more attractive to our beneficiaries and providers and potential beneficiaries and providers than competing MA plans.
 If these assumptions prove inaccurate, our business, financial condition, and results of operations could be adversely affected.